-How to Boil or Steam Potatoes in the Instant Pot?
+Learn how to Boil or Steam Potatoes in the Instant Pot.
 This is part of the Instant Pot Cooking Basics series.
 Potatoes are perfect for steaming in a pressure cooker, and it takes less than 30 minutes to get perfectly cooked potatoes.
-I use boiled potatoes in many dishes, such as potato peas curry and spiced mashed potatoes.
+I use these potatoes in many dishes, such as potato curry and spiced mashed potatoes.

-I had always boiled potatoes in my stovetop pressure cooker.
-However, it did need some monitoring.
-With the instant pot, just set the time and do a natural pressure release, while I can do other chores.
+I had always cooked potatoes in my stovetop pressure cooker or in the oven to make baked potatoes.
+However, it did need some monitoring and a lot of time.
+With the Instant Pot, just set the time and do a natural pressure release, while I can do other chores.

 Having pre-boiled potatoes at hand is great for meal planning.
-I can then use them as needed to make quick meals.
-Some interesting Indian dishes you can make with boiled potatoes:
+I can then use them as needed to make quick sides such as potato salad, mashed potatoes, loaded baked potatoes, and potato curry.

 Table of Contents